Drop off your CV

 Many have addressed this, including Cognitive psychologist LeeAnn Renninger who has done extensive research into the secret of giving great feedback.
 Study after study provides insightful findings which provide the foundation of the following suggested approach to delivering valuable and constructive feedback.
 There are some ground rules to providing feedback that should be kept in mind first and foremost.

-1. Give it at the right time – It’s best to give praise when the achievement has happened or is still relevant, however you also don’t want to rush to give negative feedback without having had time to reflect and ensure your feedback is objective.
+It’s best to give praise when the achievement has happened or is still relevant, however you also don’t want to rush to give negative feedback without having had time to reflect and ensure your feedback is objective.

-2. It should come from a level of empathy – Put yourself in the other person’s shoes, understand their situation and the impact your feedback is going to have on them.
+Put yourself in the other person’s shoes, understand their situation and the impact your feedback is going to have on them.
 Delivering feedback that is considered critical of another’s knowledge or performance demands a measure of sensitivity and understanding of any shock or resistance as a response.

-3. Be sincere – Be conscious of your tone and manner in context of the feedback itself.
+Be conscious of your tone and manner in context of the feedback itself.
 If the feedback is positive then your emotions can indicate that you appreciate their efforts.
 If it is negative, your concern will dictate that the problem should be taken seriously.
 In the work setting be sure to avoid displaying emotions such as anger, sarcasm or disappointment in these situations.

-4. Be aware of your nonverbal communication – This is any form of communication that doesn’t involve speaking, like your body language, facial expressions or tone of voice.
+This is any form of communication that doesn’t involve speaking, like your body language, facial expressions or tone of voice.
 All of which can cause miscommunication if you are not consistent in your approach.

 It seems like a simple thing but asking the recipient a short question related to the feedback acts as a pacing tool.
 This allows the other person to know feedback is coming and be mentally ready to receive it.
 Sometimes the easiest question to ask is their permission to provide feedback, this creates a moment of buy-in for the recipient to say yes or no, if they say no, be sure to ask them when and how they’d like to receive it.
 This approach makes it solicited feedback and alleviates any stress of receiving unsolicited feedback.
-Additionally, this gives the control to your employee and increases the likelihood they will act on the feedback you share.
+Additionally, this gives control to your employee and increases the likelihood they will act on the feedback you share.
 Some examples are:

 Start by identifying the situation, when giving feedback it’s important to be specific in what behaviour you are addressing.
 By providing the person with a reference point, you can give a specific example of when they may have demonstrated the behaviour in question.